umd-lib/archelon/README.md

 ## Quick Start

-Requires:

-* Ruby 2.6.3
-* Bundler
-* Yarn

-See [Installing Prerequisites](docs/Prerequisites.md) for more detailed information on these prerequisites.
+See [Installing Prerequisites](docs/Prerequisites.md) for information on prerequistes on a local workstation.

 ### Setup